joepetrakovich/rose-derby/README.md

 ## Getting Started

-Explain how to get the project up and running.
-Include detailed instructions on prerequisites and installation.

 To build and deploy this project for yourself, you'll need to first deploy the Rose Derby solidity contract, then use the deployment address and output ABI within the Svelte frontend.

 ### Prerequisites